Cityopt/cityopt/trunk/misc/csv-formats.md

 remains constant until the next given time, when it is replaced by a new value.  `TimeSeries/linear` is continuous, interpolating linearly between the given times.
-For time series **value** is the name of a column in the time series file.
+For time series **value** is the name of a field in the time series file.
 If not given, it defaults to the qualified name of the item.

 When values are imported, the scenario and external parameter set names must be specified in the user interface as they are not named in the file.

-## Multiscenario data
+## Multi-scenario data

 Data for multiple scenarios or external parameter sets may be given in a variant of the single scenario format.
-This multiscenario format adds two new columns: **scenarioname** and **extparamvalsetname**.
+This multiscenario format adds two new fields: **scenarioname** and **extparamvalsetname**.
-**scenarioname** is required for inputs and outputs, **extparamvalsetname** for external parameters, and metric values include both new columns.
+**scenarioname** is required for inputs and outputs, **extparamvalsetname** for external parameters, and metric values include both new fields.
 Only these kinds can be exported in the multiscenario format.
 Only inputs and outputs (not metric values) can be imported.
+Other kinds are ignored.  **type** must be the same for all rows referring to the same variable.
 Explicit time series keys (given in the **value** field) must be used to distinguish scenarios and external parameter sets.
 Export uses "qualified name@scenario,extparamvalset" but the default for import is still just the qualified name.

 ## Time series

+Time series files must have a field named **timestamp**, which contains either timestamps or numeric values as described in [General syntax and structure][].
+Other fields contain series values and are referenced by name from the **value** fields of [Single scenario data][] or [Multi-scenario data][] (**value** defaults to the qualified name of the item).
+Time series values are floating point numbers (type `Double`).
+Values may be omitted from some rows, causing the series not to have a point at that time.